-The program includes two courses: "Current EU Policy Debates", taught by Dr. Nils Ringe (Associate Professor of Political Science, University of Wisconsin at Madison), and "EU Institutions: Views from inside the Brussels Complex" taught by Dr. Peter Hobbing (former Principal Administrator, European Commission).
+The program includes two courses: "Current EU Policy Debates", taught by Dr. Arista Cirtautas (Jackson School of International Studies Lecturer, University of Washington), and "EU Institutions: Views from inside the Brussels Complex" taught by Dr. Peter Hobbing (former Principal Administrator, European Commission).
 In addition, students will participate in a European Union simulation.
 The two courses are 5 credits each and the EU simulation is 2 credits.
 Students will be awarded 12 UW credits upon successful completion of the program.

 Facilities & Housing

 Courses will be held at the Institute for European Studies on the ULB campus.
 Students will have access to the ULB library and other campus facilities.
 During the first three or four days of the program students will be housed in downtown Brussels.
 For the last 4 and 1/2 weeks of the program, students will be accommodated in single-room student dorms in the "Residence Elio Conte" building on the ULB Solbosch campus.

 The Elio Conte dorms are located close to the Institute for European Studies (IEE), where the program seminars will be held.
 The residences provide internet access, private bathrooms and showers, plus a shared kitchen.
 The dorms are conveniently located near mass transit and are just a short walking distance from numerous restaurants and shops.

 Student's dorm accommodation costs are supported by funds from the European Commission through the Seattle EU Center of Excellence's grant.